article background

 How much do solar hybrid inverters cost?

-A solar hybrid inverter can generally cost anywhere between $1,000 and $3,000 although some models may sit well above this range.
-The final cost however, will be dependent on a number factors including installation fees, the cost of the solar panels and battery system costs (if you’re also installing one).
+A solar hybrid inverter can generally cost between $1,000 and $9,000.
+The final cost, however, will depend on several factors, including installation fees, the cost of the solar panels and the battery system costs (if you’re also installing one).

-You can typically expect a solar hybrid inverter to cost more than an average string or battery inverter due to the more advanced technology used.
+You can expect a solar hybrid inverter to cost more than an average string or battery inverter due to its advanced technology.

 Should I get a solar hybrid inverter?

-Ultimately, this decision comes down to the needs of your solar system and home energy usage.
+Ultimately, this decision comes down to your solar system’s needs and home energy usage.
 If you’re installing a solar power system for the first time, it might be worth looking into a solar hybrid inverter as a means to future-proof your panel system.
 This way there is some flexibility should you decide to add a battery system later on.

-If you aren’t interested in battery storage you can still get everything you need for your solar system from a standard string inverter.
-Going with this option however, may just mean that you’ll need additional inverters or equipment, should you decide to add a battery system down the track.
+If you aren’t interested in battery storage, you can still get everything you need for your solar system from a standard string inverter.
+However, this option may mean that if you decide to add a battery system down the track, you’ll need additional inverters or equipment.

-Before making any purchase decisions it is best to get in contact with a licensed solar installer who can evaluate the energy needs of your home and help you choose the inverter that’ll make the most of your solar energy.
-They can also take into consideration your budget and solar energy goals and suggest an inverter that meets these needs.
+Before making any purchase decisions, it is best to contact a licensed solar installer who can evaluate your home’s energy needs and help you choose the inverter that’ll make the most of your solar energy.
+They’ll also consider your budget and solar energy goals and suggest an inverter that meets these needs.

-If you are looking for an installer to help you with this process, you can find a selection of top-notch companies in our latest ratings report.
-This annual review reveals which installers Aussie solar customers rated best in the biz.
+If you are looking for an installer to help you with this process, you can find a selection of reputable companies in our latest ratings report.
+This annual review reveals which installers Aussie solar customers rated highly.
 To see the current winner, hit the link below.

 Compare Solar Installers